-- 8. The players each place one wooden cube in the box on the Stability Track on the map according to their setup instructions. - 9.
-The players each place one wooden cube on the Supply Track.
-Total the number of each yellow coded merchandise (GRAIN, FISH, CATTLE, WINE) a player occupies with a trade post.
-Place the wooden cube in the box with the corresponding total on the Supply Track. - 10.
-Players receive money (Talents) cardboard tokens.
-The total corresponds to the starting capital on the setup instructions. - 11.
-Place wooden cubes on the Control Track in the box corresponding to the number of islands and provinces the players control after setup.
+Place one blue wooden cube on the "2" on the Stability Track on the map.

+9. The players each place one wooden cube on the Supply Track.
+Total the number of each "yellow" merchandise (GRAIN, FISH, OLIVES, CATTLE, WINE) a player occupies with a trade post.
+Place the wooden cube in the box with the corresponding total on the Supply Track.

+- 10. Each player receives money (Talents) cardboard tokens.
+The total corresponds to the starting capital of the setup instructions. - 11.
+Place a wooden cube on the Control Track in the box corresponding to the number of islands and provinces the player controls after setup.